pertutatis/personal-web-backend/README.md

 ### Test Types
 - Unit tests for domain objects and value objects
-- Integration tests for repositories and database operations
+- Integration tests for repositories
-- Application tests for use cases and business logic
+- Application tests for use cases
 - E2E tests for API endpoints

 ### Running Tests